-Best places to stay in Bangkok with family:
+The best places to stay in Bangkok with family are:

 Ideally, you want to stay in Bangkok with family at a relative quiet accommodation (which is extremely difficult in a city like Bangkok) with access to public transport in order to move around as easy as possible in Thailand’s capital.
 A general rule of thumb is that the closer you are located to the river, the quieter the area can be.
 But the issue you get when staying right next to the river is the lack of access to public transport (ideally SkyTrain and metro).
 Therefore you should consider staying closer to Silom, where you can also have great access to Lumphini Park, Bangkok’s largest park and great to visit with family.